 Classified staff will present evidence of skills and knowledge necessary to meet the needs of students with disabilities.
 The district will provide training to classified staff to meet the state recommended core competencies.

 In order to provide a staff development program to improve the quality of instructional programs, the following procedures will be employed:

-- Special education concerns will be identified through analysis of compliance and outcomes data and input from administrators, teachers, educational staff associates, paraeducators and parents.
+A. Special Education concerns will be identified through analysis of compliance and outcomes data and input from administrators, teachers, educational staff associates, paraeducators and parents.

-- Training schedules will be developed based upon the results of analysis of compliance and outcomes data and input from administrators, teachers, educational staff associates, paraeducators and parents.
+B. Training schedules will be developed based upon the results of analysis of compliance and outcomes data and input from administrators, teachers, educational staff associates, paraeducators and the parent/guardian.

-- Training activities will be conducted for special education certificated and paraeducator staff.
+C. Training activities will be conducted for Special Education certificated and paraeducator staff.

 D. Training for paraeducator staff will include the state recommended core competencies.

 Any application and any required policies, procedures, evaluations, plans and reports are readily available to parents and other members of the public through the district’s Special Education department and the office of the superintendent.
 A notice regarding the availability of such documents will be placed on the district’s website.